WizardOfWor/uptime_and_temp/README.md

 Installing uptime_and_temp on Windows 10
 ==============
+Set your lat/lon at the top of uptime_and_temp.py.

 Create a task in Task Scheduler using the included uptime_and_temp.cmd file.
-Ensure you have the path to your local packages in your PYTHONPATH system environment variable
+Ensure you have the path to your local packages in your PYTHONPATH system environment variable.

-C:\Users\danie\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.7_qbz5n2kfra8p0\LocalCache\local-packages\Python37\site-packages>
+set PYTHONPATH=%PYTHONPATH%;C:\Users\danie\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.7_qbz5n2kfra8p0\LocalCache\local-packages\Python37\site-packages>